Gravel CYCLING

 We strive to inspire cyclists to ride in small groups to create their own personal gravel experience.
 All of the routes highlighted in this Gravel Adventure Field Guide start and end in downtown Trinidad.
 Come see why the relatively undiscovered dirt of rural Las Animas County is some of the best gravel bike terrain in the state.
 Explore what we have to offer.
 We are confident you’ll come back for more.

-Under 25 Miles
+Under 25 miles

 • Arroyos and Ditches

-• Trinidad Lake Loop
+• Trinidad Lake Look

 25-50 Miles